Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 ~~~~~~

 @subsection occt_occt_fcug_4_3 Primitive Geometric Types

-Before creating a geometric object, you must decide whether  you are in a 2d or in a 3d context and how you want to handle the object.
+Open CASCADE Technology primitive geometric types are a  STEP-compliant implementation of basic geometric and algebraic entities.
+They provide:
+  * Descriptions of primitive geometric shapes, such as:
+	  * Points;
+	  * Vectors;
+	  * Lines;
+	  * Circles and conics;
+	  * Planes and elementary surfaces;
+  * Positioning of these shapes in space or in a plane by means of an axis or a coordinate system;
+  * Definition and application of geometric transformations to these shapes:
+	  * Translations;
+	  * Rotations;
+	  * Symmetries;
+	  * Scaling transformations;
+	  * Composed transformations;
+  * Tools (coordinates and matrices) for algebraic computation.

-The *gp* package offers classes for both 2d and 3d  objects which are handled by value rather than by reference.
+All these functions are provided by geometric processor package <i> gp</i>.
+Its classes for 2d and 3d objects are handled by value rather than by reference.
 When this sort of object is copied, it is copied entirely.
 Changes in one instance will not be  reflected in another.

 The *gp* package defines the basic non-persistent  geometric entities used for algebraic calculation and basic analytical geometry  in 2d & 3d space.
 It also provides basic transformations such as identity,  rotation, translation, mirroring, scale transformations, combinations of  transformations, etc. Entities are handled by value.

-The available geometric entities are:
-  * 2d & 3d Cartesian coordinates (x, y, z)
-  * Matrices
-  * Cartesian points
-  * Vector
-  * Direction
-  * Axis
-  * Line
-  * Circle
-  * Ellipse
-  * Hyperbola
-  * Parabola
-  * Plane
-  * Infinite cylindrical surface
-  * Spherical surface
-  * Toroidal surface
-  * Conical surface.
+Please, note that <i> gp</i> curves and surfaces are analytic: there is no parameterization and no orientation on <i>gp</i> entities, i.e. these entities do not provide functions which work with these properties.

+If you need, you may use more evolved data structures provided by <i> Geom</i> (in 3D space) and <i> Geom2d</i> (in the plane).
+However, the definition of <i> gp</i> entities is identical to the one of equivalent <i> Geom</i> and <i> Geom2d</i> entities, and they are located in the plane or in space with the same kind of positioning systems.
+They implicitly contain the orientation, which they express on the <i> Geom </i> and <i> Geom2d </i> entities, and they induce the definition of their parameterization.

+Therefore, it is easy to give an implicit parameterization to <i> gp</i> curves and surfaces, which is the parametrization of the equivalent <i> Geom</i> or <i> Geom2d</i> entity.
+This property is particularly useful when computing projections or intersections, or for operations involving complex algorithms where it is particularly important to manipulate the simplest data structures, i.e. those of <i> gp</i>.
+Thus,  <i> ElCLib</i> and <i> ElSLib</i> packages provide functions to compute:
+  * the point of parameter u on a 2D or 3D gp curve,
+  * the point of parameter (u,v) on a gp elementary surface, and
+  * any derivative vector at this point.

+Note: the <i> gp</i> entities cannot be shared when they are inside more complex data structures.

 @subsection occt_occt_fcug_4_4 Collections of Primitive Geometric Types